fgs76100/UVM_Simplified/basic/lesson3-agent/README.md

     `uvm_object_utils(apb_base_sequence)
     rand bit [11:0] start_address;

-    // note that always assign a default value to input "name" function new (string name = "apb_base_sequence");
+    // note that always assign a default value to input "name" if using uvm_object function new (string name = "apb_base_sequence");
         super.new(name);
         this.start_address = '0;